The Peruvian Park Panthers are getting a new home — and we’re celebrating with a ceremonial turning of dirt!

-The Peruvian Park rebuild is one of a series of projects made possible by a $283 million, tax-rate-neutral bond approved by Canyons voters in 2017.
+The Peruvian Park rebuild is made possible with proceeds from tax-rate-neutral bonds.
 Construction will begin over Spring Recess with an expected opening date of August 2022.

 Originally built in 1964, Peruvian currently ranks as one of Canyons District’s oldest school buildings.
 Due to its age, and need for seismic improvements, a facilities review determined it to be more cost-effective to rebuild the school than renovate it.

 To expedite the construction, students, staff and faculty are temporarily relocating to Canyons District’s Crescent View Building.
 “Given the size constraints we have on this campus, this is really the least disruptive way to manage the project,” Jewkes said.

 In another cost-saving measure, the new school will be based on the designs for Midvalley Elementary, which reopened this fall.
 “NJRA Architects have done a fantastic job working with our school community to personalize the building functionally and aesthetically,” Jewkes said.